hannahmlc/m2bit/README.md

 # module-2

-### Project created for pupose of learning java aas a part of my univeristy course
+### Project created for pupose of learning java as a part of my univeristy course

 Application consist of:
 -  simple hotel application developing further through weeks